sqkcloud/qtau/README.md

 ## Hints

 Your default conda environment should contain all QTAU and application dependencies.
-Activate it, e.g., in the `.bashrc`.oxy
+Activate it, e.g., in the `.bashrc`